aplteam/CompareFiles/README.md

 ### The INI file

 The INI file comes with five pre-defined comparison utilities.
-If you are using one of them then you only have to make sure that the  path to that utility in on the `PATH` environment variable so that it can be found without knowing the installation folder.
+If you are using one of them then you only have to make sure that the  path to that utility is available on the `PATH` environment variable, so that it can be found without knowing the installation folder.

-Note that `CompareFiles` checks whether the utilities are actually available via `PATH`, and ignores those that are not.
+Note that `CompareFiles` checks whether the utilities are actually both installed and available via `PATH`, and ignores those that are not.
 Therefore you don't need to remove utilities you have not installed.

 The INI file uses these entries: